hklchung/GAN-GenerativeAdversarialNetwork/README.md

 ### ACGAN
 <details><summary>Click to expand</summary>
 <p>
+ACGAN or Auxiliary Classifier GAN is similar to the InfoGAN where the generator takes a control vector to produce image of a particular desired type.
+This architecture was developed and described by Odena et al., 2016 in the paper <a href="https://arxiv.org/abs/1610.09585"><strong>Conditional Image Synthesis With Auxiliary Classifier GANs</strong></a>, where the author described ACGAN as <i>"... a variant of GANs employing label conditioning..."</i> for <i>"...synthesizing high resolution photorealistic images..."

+Aim: Our goal here is to demonstrate ability to control generated outputs through the ACGAN architecture.

 Results from ACGAN training with below listed configurations.
 Please note that each row of images denotes one configuration of the control vector.
 <table>